North Hampton Historical Society

 New exhibit at the Stone Building (Clerk’s Office)

-Business meetings are first Monday of the month at 3pm in the Heritage Commission conference area at the Stone Building/Clerk’s Office
+Business meetings are first Monday of the month at 3pm in the Mary B. Herbert conference room located in the North Hampton Town Offices ground floor.

 June 9, 2016: